 As a general rule, I try to stay away from doing too much opinion or comment on national stories when writing for the Chicago Journal.
 This isn’t a rule carved in stone, of course, but I try.

-I prefer to keep the focus on our local debates and use national cultural to color and highlight rather than bring a local perspective to a national debate.
+I prefer to keep the focus on our local debates and use national culture to color and highlight rather than bring a local perspective to a national debate.
 It almost always works better for me and there’s nothing a man can’t talk about locally that wouldn’t apply elsewhere.
 People are all the same, after all, and no matter how talented the person hiding it, home always shines through.

 This general rule may not last forever and I know, while I don’t have cause to worry about it right now, it may make this particular publication less attractive to outsiders.
 We certainly get less social media engagement because of that decision.
 It’s just that, these days, in order to gain any traction under the national commentary umbrella you have to so disarm yourself of any nuance and so flood your work with such absurd incantations it can only be compared to writing biblical credence and each treatise must be issued with the requisite level of religious zeal so as to fire up the share factories, appease the true-believers, and cast out the demons from your enemies possessed.
 Public intellectual life now more closely resembles televangelism and prosperity gospel than anything akin to serious reflection upon the nature of existence or entertained considered, logical argument about the consistencies in the dogma of the day.
 That’s obviously to our collective and individual detriment but there will always be swill merchants and the levees broke long ago so there’s no real point to dwell on it too long here.